Llewyn Davis: Reception

 Despite receiving universal acclaim from critics, Llewyn Davis was panned by those who experienced the Greenwich Village in the 1960s or knew Dave Van Ronk personally.
-Folk artist Christie Lavin, a friend of Van Ronk, wrote, "I HATE THIS FILM ..."
+Folk artist Christine Lavin, a friend of Van Ronk, wrote, "I HATE THIS FILM ...
 Am outraged that the Coens took such a colorful character and interpreted him as a doofus," in reference to what she viewed as a disrespectful interpretation of the late folk singer.
 Suzanne Vega, a folk singer who experienced the Greenwich Village of the 1970s and also befriended Van Ronk around the time said, "I feel they took a vibrant, crackling, competitive, romantic, communal, crazy, drunken, brawling scene and crumpled it into a slow brown sad movie".
 Van Ronk's ex-wife, Terri Thal, writes, "What bothers me is that the movie doesn't show those days, those people, that world.
 In the movie, Llewyn Davis is a not-very smart, somewhat selfish, confused young man for whom music is a way to make a living.
 It's not a calling, as it was for David and for some others.
 No one in the film seems to love music.
 The character who represents Tom Paxton has a pasted-on smile and is a smug person who doesn't at all resemble the smart, funny, witty Tom Paxton who was our best man when we married."
-In response to some folk singers from the Greenwich Village scene who detested the film's presentation of the Greenwhich Village and the Llewyn Davis character, Aimee Levitt notes that the film is purposely bleak because it is seen through the eyes of a depressed character.
+In response to some folk singers from the Greenwich Village scene who detested the film's presentation of the Greenwich Village and the Llewyn Davis character, Chicago Reader writer Aimee Levitt notes that the film is purposely bleak because it is seen through the eyes of a depressed character.
 She writes, "Nobody gives a shit about his music.
 His singing partner has just committed suicide.
 He's alienated all his family and friends and has to hit up strangers to find a place to stay.
 The whole movie's told from his point of view, and there's nothing, even Pete Seeger leading a big old hootenanny in Washington Square Park, that's going to keep it from looking brown and sad, because that's what the world looks like when you're down in the depression hole."